MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/process/phases.md

 ## Conditional phase execution

-Agent and Deploymenmt Group phases include an option to run the tasks in the phase only when specific conditions are met.
+Agent and Deployment Group phases include an option to run the tasks in the phase only when specific conditions are met.
 Select a predefined condition, or select "custom" and enter an expression that evaluates to **true** or **false**.
-Nested expressions can be used and the expressions can access the variables available in the release definition.
+Nested expressions can be used, and the expressions can access variables available in the release definition.

 ![Conditional phase execution option](_img/conditional-phase.png)